-Description: Add Camping to your Young Rafters Adventure – Come in the night before your trip and spend the night camping, have a great BBQ Dinner, and raft the next day.
+Description: Add Camping to your Young Rafters Adventure – Come in the night before your trip and spend the night camping with us and rafting the next day.
 A great way to introduce your youngster to camping and white water rafting on the American river.

 What is this trip like?
 CHECK AVAILABILITY

-The next morning our camp cook is up early to prepare and serve you our breakfast, with special pancakes just for the kids (and the kid in all of us).
+The next morning our camp cook is up early to prepare and serve you our breakfast at 8AM, with special pancakes just for the kids (and the kid in all of us).
 After breakfast it’s time to head to the river for our ½ day of exciting bouncy rapids.

 We begin our trip at Coloma State Historic Park, where gold was first discovered, and finish 5 miles downstream at our South Fork Basecamp.
 For families with younger kids, ages 5 and up, this is a great way to introduce them to rafting.

 This river rafting trip has bouncy, fun, and exciting class 1 and 2 rapids for the younger ones.
 There is time to relax, hop out of the raft for a quick swim in the river, pick blackberries, and soak up the awesome scenery of the South Fork of the American river.
 A perfect amount of time for everyone to have a great time on the river.

 At the end of the day, lunch along with cold drinks will be waiting for you at our South Fork Basecamp where your adventure ends.
 Your guide(s) will be there to thank you for coming and help you get your little ones back into some dry clothes for the trip home.

 - High-quality inflatable rafts, paddles, helmets, personal floatation devices